keboola/developers-docs/extend/registration/configuration-schema.md

 permalink: /extend/registration/configuration-schema/
 ---

-* TOC
-{:toc}

-The default input for component configuration is a JSON textarea.
+The default input for a component configuration is a JSON textarea.

 {: .image-popup}
 ![Generic configuration screenshot](/extend/registration/configuration.png)

-If you define a JSON schema, we're able to display a nice form and let the user to fill the JSON using a set of defined inputs.
+If you define a JSON schema, we are able to display a nice form, and let the user to fill the JSON using a set of defined inputs.

 {: .image-popup}
 ![Configuration schema](/extend/registration/configuration-schema.png)

-Using the configuration schema also allows us to validate the user input (both frontend and backend).
+Using the configuration schema also allows us to validate the user input, both frontend and backend.

 ## Creating Schema